Read the full testimonial

 Being able to view and interact with the books on an iPad is very engaging for the children.
 Most parents and teachers obviously want the children to be reading print books, but as an option, the interactive online versions are exciting for the children and help motivate some of the children who maybe otherwise wouldn’t engage.
 Of course, we had a mixed picture of families who did engage with the reading and some who didn’t.
 In many cases, though, parents and children were asking for more and more books to be allocated and asking whether they could go up a book band.
 Our Year 1 teacher particularly liked the quizzes – they were helpful for checking children’s knowledge and their engagement.

-When we returned to school in June and July, the teachers used the Online Library on the iPads and the children were excited to be able to do that.
+When we returned to school in June and July, the teachers used Reading Planet Online on the iPads and the children were excited to be able to do that.

 In Foundation, we have just given out the Lilac Plus books to take home, so it has been great for the teachers to be able to do whole class on-screen modelling interacting with the books.

-I would definitely recommend the Reading Planet Online Library to other schools – it has helped our home-school relationship in reading and strengthened the link.
+I would definitely recommend Reading Planet Online to other schools – it has helped our home-school relationship in reading and strengthened the link.